breadoorr/github-youtrack-import-tool/README.md

 - `YOUTRACK_URL`: The URL of your YouTrack instance (e.g., `https://your-instance.youtrack.cloud`)
 - `YOUTRACK_TOKEN`: A YouTrack permanent token with appropriate permissions
-- `YOUTRACK_PROJECT_ID`: The ID of the YouTrack project to import issues into
+- `YOUTRACK_PROJECT_NAME`: The name of the YouTrack project to import issues into

 To create a YouTrack permanent token:
 1. Go to YouTrack > Profile > Account Security